rsa17826/vex-plus-plus/readme.md

   - ### localLevelList

     - **autoExpandAllGroupsInLocalLevelList**: when loading the local levels list, all groups are expanded, if false only the group for the current game version is expanded
+    - **smallLevelDisplays**: if true the level displays will be smaller

   - ### online level list